PeterCamilleri/mysh/README.md

 ###### Page Pause

-Some commands can generate very lengthy output that can scroll off the top of the screen. to handle this, mysh automatically inserts pauses once per screen.
+Some commands can generate very lengthy output that can scroll off the top of the screen.
+To handle this, mysh automatically inserts pauses once per screen.
 Now this capability has been moved into the pause_output gem, but since it has an impact on the user "experience" it is discussed here.
 When a pause point is reached, mysh displays a prompt and waits for the users to press a key that